lee-dohm/environment/README.md

 ## Notes

 * [Homebrew][brew] works best if the path `/usr/local/bin` is on the `PATH` before `/usr/bin`.
 Follow [these instructions][osx-path] to update the defaults when installing a new OS X machine.
+* For more information on how the fish environment is configured: [fish Environment Notes][fishnotes]

 ## Copyright